Grade 8 Reach-Ahead Credits

 Transportation is not provided for onsite courses.

-Please note that all but 2 of the grade 8 reach-ahead classes are taught entirely online in an asynchronous format.
+Please note that all grade 8 reach-ahead classes are taught entirely online in an asynchronous format.
 This means that while students have flexibility in terms of the pace and schedule of completing work, they do not have a teacher who directly teaches course material or classmates that they meet online.
-To be successful in this type of course, a student needs to be a proficient, self-directed learner with strong organizational skills, time management skills and the ability to communicate clearly.
 Online learning will involve approximately 6 hours of online work per day.
 Learners must have their own electronic equipment and reliable internet access.
 Students are unable to access these online courses from outside of Canada.
 Students cannot be excused for summer holidays and should not register if they are unable to participate in the whole program.

-Daily attendance is required for both online learning and in-person courses.
+Daily attendance is required for online learning courses.
 Summer holidays should not be scheduled during July for students enrolling in summer school.

 Gr.
 8 students attending elementary schools in Upper Grand DSB, please register using myBlueprint.